zdave-parity/jam-np/simple.md

 the full work-package bundle.
 Otherwise it is the responsibility of the receiving guarantor to fetch this data from the availability system.

+The initial message `Core Index ++ Work-Package` should be limited to `202 * 1024` bytes.
+This ensures that Guarantors can not be forced to download huge work packages, before they can check that the Work-Package is actually authorized.

 ```
 Work-Package = As in GP
 Extrinsic = [u8]